 Top 12 Most Haunted Places In India: India is a land of mysteries too many questions.
 The mysteries of the unknown have always fascinated the human mind.
-Ghost stories world listing famous haunted houses from India, when we are creating an archive on India, we decided to keep Haunted houses and places separately.
+Ghost stories world listing famous haunted places from India, when we are creating an archive on India, we decided to keep Haunted houses and places separately.
 Here are 12 such haunted places in India, some famous, some unknown, that have been known by the locals as haunted spots since time immemorial.

-If you pack your bags today and start visiting these places, you might take almost a month to visit them all.
+If you pack your bags today and start visiting these haunted places, you might take almost a month to visit them all.
 What’s interesting is the reason that makes these places popular.
-If rumors be believed ‘Ghosts’ do exist, and some of these places have managed to remain haunted for years.
+If rumors are believed ‘Ghosts’ do exist, and some of these places have managed to remain haunted for years.
 Anyway, true or false, these are some places and legends associated with their history that will get you into believing that ghosts do exist.

 Here Are The Top 12 Most Haunted Places In India:

 1. Bhangarh Fort, Rajasthan

 Bhangarh fort is located in the ruined city of the same name, somewhere between Jaipur and Alwar, in Rajasthan.
 The place is so haunted by paranormal activities that even the Archaeological Survey of India has put up a board that restricts people from visiting the fort area before sunrise and after sunset.
 Legend has it that a tantric named Singhiya fell in love with a princess from the fort.
 He tried to use black magic to get her to fall in love with him, but it backfired and he died.
 Just before his death, he cursed the fort saying all who lived within it would die.

 There’s another story that has been doing the rounds for a long time now, according to which, the houses in some of the villages around Bhangarh are roof-less.
 If a roof is built even today, it collapses in no time.